-General and administrative expenses were \$3.8 million, \$3.3 million and \$2.7 million in 2005, 2004 and 2003, respectively, and \$3.4 million and \$2.1 million in the first six months of 2006 and 2005, respectively.
+General and administrative expenses were \$3.8 million, \$3.3 million and \$2.7 million in 2005, 2004 and 2003, respectively, and \$3.8 million and \$2.1 million in the first six months of 2006 (as restated, see note 2 to the financial statements) and 2005, respectively.
 These expenses include patent protection fees for our extensive patent portfolio.
 We expect that our general and administrative expenses will increase as we expand our legal and accounting staff and marketing and sales staff, add infrastructure and incur additional costs related to operating as a public company, including directors' and officers' insurance, investor relations programs, increased director fees, increased professional fees and non-cash stock-based compensation expense.